enderahmetyurt/gistcatch/README.md

 </p>

 # Gistcatch
-Your Gist Friend, Can help you to manage your Gists out of Gist
+Your Gist Friend, can help you to manage your Gists out of Gist

 ## Requirements